GeekAlexis/FastMOT/README.md

   - YOLO detector
   - SSD detector
   - Deep SORT + OSNet ReID
-  - KLT optical flow tracking
+  - KLT tracker
   - Camera motion compensation

-Deep learning models are usually the bottleneck in Deep SORT, making Deep SORT unusable for real-time applications.
+Deep SORT requires running detection and feature extraction sequentially, which often becomes a bottleneck for real-time applications.
 FastMOT significantly speeds up the entire system to run in **real-time** even on Jetson.
-It also allows tuning the speed-accuracy tradeoff without a lightweight model.
+Motion compensation improves tracking for non-stationary camera where Deep SORT/FairMOT usually fail.

-To achieve faster processing, FastMOT only runs the detector and feature extractor every N frames.
-KLT is used to fill in the gaps.
-YOLOv4 was trained on CrowdHuman (82% mAP@0.5) while SSD's are pretrained COCO models from TensorFlow.
+To achieve faster processing, FastMOT only runs the detector and feature extractor every N frames, while KLT fills in the gaps efficiently.
 FastMOT also re-identifies objects that moved out of frame and will keep the same IDs.

-Both detector and feature extractor use the **TensorRT** backend and perform asynchronous inference.
-In addition, most algorithms, including Kalman filter, optical flow, and data association, are optimized using Numba.
+YOLOv4 was trained on CrowdHuman (82% mAP@0.5) while SSD's are pretrained COCO models from TensorFlow.
+Both detection and feature extraction use the **TensorRT** backend and perform asynchronous inference.
+In addition, most algorithms, including KLT, Kalman filter, and data association, are optimized using Numba.

 ## Performance
 ### Results on MOT20 train set